 • Action for Children which supports and speaks out for the UK's most vulnerable and neglected children and young people.

-• Methodist Relief and Development Fund which exists to bring about significant and long term change in some of the world's most marginalised communities and to empower people to change structures that are oppressive and unjust.
+• All We Can which exists to bring about significant and long term change in some of the world's most marginalised communities and to empower people to change structures that are oppressive and unjust.

 • Railway Children which works with children living on the streets in East Africa, India and the UK.
 Our link to Railway Children is that the founder has historical links to our church.

 • Richmond Fellowship, Elmbridge CAN, Post Pals and others who we have been privileged to support in a small way.

 The sorts of events and activities that we have organised include:

 • Carnival stalls serving light refreshments and selling cakes or Fairtrade goods

 • Concerts with renowned performers such as the Weybridge Male Voice Choir

 • Film nights to share a meal of fish and chips and watch a film